Apoorva Sagodharargal (soundtrack): Legacy

 Following Vaali's death in 2013, The Hindu included "Unna Nenachen" among his best songs in their collection, "Best of Vaali: From 1964 – 2013".
 Roktim Rajpal of Deccan Herald also included "Unna Nenachen" as the best five songs sung by Balasubrahmanyam, which was published post his death in September 2020; Rajpal described it as "one of the finest sad songs of all time".
 "Annaaththe Aaduraar" was included as one of the "16 Tamil dance party songs" by The News Minute.

 In popular culture

-Elements of "Annatha Aadurar" were used in the song "Saroja Saman Nikalo" from Chennai 600028 (2007).
+The chorus of "Annatha Aadurar" was sampled in the song "Saroja Saman Nikalo" from Chennai 600028 (2007).
 In the same film, the emotional theme music from Apoorva Sagodharagal was humorously reused in a sequence where Gopi (Vijay Vasanth) loses his favorite cricket bat, after Sharks team's defeat in a betting cricket match with schoolchildren.
 This theme was remixed as the "Gopi Bat Theme" for the sequel, Chennai 600028 II (2016).
 In October 2020, Assamese musician sisters Antara and Ankita Nandy performed "Annatha Aadurar" as a tribute to Balasubrahmanyam.